 The council is swapping its primary offices from Bushloe House in Wigston to Brocks Hill Country Park in Oadby in an innovative and eco-friendly move.

-This year we participated in the Solar Together scheme offering residents the chance to install solar panels to generate their own electricity.
+In 2022 we participated in the Solar Together scheme offering residents the chance to install solar panels to generate their own electricity.

 We have been working towards climate targets by planting hundreds of new trees across the borough’s green spaces